 How much does a speeding ticket cost?

 How much you will pay in fines for speeding depends on the situation.
 Your ticket should list the amount you must pay, but you may want to call the court if you have further questions.
-The following factors can determine how much your speeding fine will cost you:
+The following factors may determine how much your speeding fine will cost you:

 - Zone: If you are caught speeding in a high-risk area, such as a school, work or construction zone, you could face much steeper penalties than you would on a regular roadway.

 - Prior driving record: If you have a history of speeding or multiple moving violations on your record, you may be charged a higher fee than if it was your first infraction.
+In Massachusetts, for instance, receiving three or more speeding tickets within a 12-month period could result in a license suspension.

 The consequences of speeding aren’t just limited to receiving a ticket, fine or time in court.
 If you get a speeding ticket, you may also experience:

-Insurance companies tend to view drivers with a speeding ticket as higher risk and more likely to cause an accident, so they raise their premiums to reflect this risk.
+Insurance companies tend to view drivers with a speeding ticket as higher risk and more likely to cause an accident, so they often raise their premiums to reflect this risk.
 However, it is important to note that if your ticket is dismissed, it should not affect your rate.
 Some states also allow you to take a course to remove points from your license.

 Speeding ticket costs by state